kieltyka-oscilar/workflow-data-generation/README.md

 # Workflow data generation

-Generate realistic, rule-constrained synthetic test data from your Oscilar workflow JSON and a real sample dataset — no backend required, runs entirely in your browser.
+Generate realistic test data from your Oscilar workflow JSON and a sample dataset.

 ---